 India continues to be one the fastest growing hubs for startups in the world.
 In 2016, the country saw over 4,720 startup businesses, and major cities Bengaluru and Mumbai continue to be popular hub locations.
 If you are one of those startup owners, the chances are that your personal financial health is directly linked to the financial health of your business.
 In multinationals and public corporations, shareholders and directors are often limited to the amount of money invested.
 For a small business owner, this does not apply.
 Your personal finances can in short, determine how accessible capital is to your start up and therefore, determine your business’ projected growth.

 In a sole trader or unincorporated business, the term coined as unlimited liability applies.
-What this means is that the owner or partners in the business are responsible for the debts incurred by the business in its operations.
+What this means is that the owner or partners in the business are responsible not only for building the budgets, but also for the debts incurred by the business in its operations.
 More importantly, this limit does not stop at their initial capital but can extend to their personal assets and funds if needed.
 Therefore should the business go bankrupt, you can find yourself paying off creditors and debts for years to come.
 In fact, a recent study done by IBM’s Institute for Business Value and Oxford Economics found that almost 90 percent of startups fail within the first five years and one of the top three reasons was lack of funding.
 So how is this linked to your personal finance?
 Here are three ways your business can be affected.

 If you are going to be seeking external funding for your startup from banks, lenders or peer to peer platforms then be prepared to have your personal credit history checked including your credit score.
 There is general skepticism surrounding first time lenders and banks want to see solid business plans, ideas and contingency plans in place before deciding whether to grant your business loan.